netnet-core/self-custody-wallet/README.md

 ## Architecture

-Tusk is built on a modular, security-focused architecture:
+Ouro is built on a modular, security-focused architecture:

 ```
 ┌─────────────────────────────────────────────────┐